-The 5,500-acre Wade Ranch is located in southeastern Sutton County, Texas.
+The 6,000-acre Wade Ranch is located in southeastern Sutton County, Texas.
 The nearest town, Sonora, is 30 miles away.
 The ranch is located in the Edwards Plateau region of Texas.
 Elite has had an exclusive hunting lease on this ranch the past five years.
 The Axis populations have been properly managed on the ranch to produce trophy-caliber hunting and a unique hunting experience.

-The Wade Ranch has been owned and operated by the Wade family since the 1930′s.
-The entire ranch is contiguous which creates an uninterrupted hunting area of almost 9 square miles.
+The Wade Ranch has been owned and operated by the Wade family since the 1930’s.
+The entire ranch is contiguous which creates an uninterrupted hunting area of over 9 square miles.
 All animals in the immediate region are completely free ranging.
 In other words, they can leave anytime they wish.

 The ranch has been under an extensive land-management plan since it’s inception.
 All cedar and mesquite has been systematically removed over the last 70+ years.
 On the entire ranch, you probably cannot find 50 cedar or mesquite trees growing.
 The live oak trees are the jewels of the ranch.
 They are interspersed with abundant openings of grasses and forbes, creating perfect habitat for deer.
 There is cover, yet enough openings to offer excellent hunting options as well.